-This blog sets out the key legislative and case law decisions expected in 2022 and beyond and will be regularly updated throughout 2022.
+This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Gender pay gap reporting